Chu Yang Sin National Park

 A total of 46 mammal species have been recorded at Chu Yang Sin.
 Mammals of particular conservation significance recorded at the site include Black-shanked Douc Pygathrix nigripes and Yellow-cheeked Crested Gibbon Hylobates gabriellae.

 Chu Yang Sin National Park has an important role in protecting the watershed of the Srepok river.
-The national park also has potential for ecotourism development, although this is currently not realised.
+The national park also has potential for ecotourism development, although this is currently not realized.